Crisis-hit Lebanese pound falls to new low of 10,000 to the dollar

-BEIRUT, March 2 (Reuters) - Lebanon's pound tumbled on Tuesday towards 10,000 to the dollar, a record low for a currency battered by a financial meltdown that has fuelled poverty and unrest.
+BEIRUT, March 2 (Reuters) - Lebanon's pound tumbled on Tuesday towards 10,000 to the dollar, a record low for a currency battered by a financial meltdown fuelling poverty and unrest.

-Political leaders have failed to agree a rescue plan since the crisis erupted in late 2019 as dollar inflows dried up and protests gripped the country.

-The cost of scarce dollars hit 10,000 Lebanese pounds on Tuesday, said two currency dealers on the informal market, a main source of cash since banks stopped dispensing dollars.
-Three other dealers said the greenback traded at 9,900.
+The cost of scarce dollars hit 10,000 Lebanese pounds on Tuesday, said three currency dealers on the informal market, a main source of cash since banks stopped dispensing dollars.
+Two other dealers said earlier the greenback had traded at 9,900.

+At the time, protests gripped the country, fuelled by anger at economic hardship and new tax plans, including a daily 20-cent fee on Whatsapp calls.

+Prices of many consumer goods such as diapers or cereal have nearly tripled since then.
+Jobs have evaporated as charities warn of rising hunger.

-The currency last touched lows close to 10,000 in the summer of 2020, sparking a string of protests weeks before the huge August port blast that devastated much of Beirut.
+The currency last touched lows close to 10,000 in the summer of 2020, weeks before the huge August port blast that devastated much of Beirut.

 (Reporting by Ellen Francis; Editing by Alex Richardson)